-- For Regulated Price Plan (RPP) customers, the GA is incorporated into the standard commodity rates, therefore there is no variance account for the GA. - Customers who participate in the Ontario Industrial Conservation Initiative program are referred to as "Class A" customers.
+- Customers who participate in the Ontario Industrial Conservation Initiative program are referred to as "Class A" customers.
 These customers are assessed GA costs through a peak demand factor that is based on the percentage their demand contributes to the top five Ontario system peaks.
 This factor determines a Class A customer's allocation for a year-long billing period that starts in July every year.
 As distributors settle with Class A customers based on the actual GA costs there is no resulting variance. - "Class B" non-RPP customers pay the GA charge based on the amount of electricity they consume in a month (kWh).
-Class B non-RPP customers are billed GA based on the Independent Electricity System Operator (IESO) published GA price.
+Class B non-RPP customers are billed GA based on the IESO published GA price.
 For Class B non-RPP customers, distributors track any difference between the billed amounts and actual costs in the GA Variance Account for disposal, once audited.